-You can apply online for the benefit at www.mywelfare.ie (if you already have a Public Services Card).
-Otherwise, you can download an application form and post it for free to: Free Post to PO BOX 12896, Dublin 1.
+You can apply online for the benefit at www.mywelfare.ie.
+Alternatively, the Department of Social Protection can provide you with a paper application form which you can post for free to: Free Post to PO BOX 12896, Dublin 1.

-• Jobseeker's Benefit and Jobseekers Allowance
+Jobseeker's Benefit and Jobseekers Allowance

 If for any reason you are not eligible for the Pandemic Unemployment Benefit, you may be entitled to an unemployment social welfare payment.
 If you have enough social insurance contributions, you may be entitled to Jobseeker's Benefit.
 If you do not have enough PRSI contributions you may qualify for Jobseeker's Allowance which is a means-tested benefit.
-Depending on your circumstances you may qualify for a medical card or GP visit card and other secondary benefits such as Rent Supplement under the Supplementary Welfare Allowance Scheme
+Depending on your circumstances you may qualify for a medical card or GP visit card and other secondary benefits such as Rent Supplement under the Supplementary Welfare Allowance Scheme.